Deepsjai/nlp4finance.github.io/README.md

 2. What are the trending topics discussed in the calls and are they related to the ESG industry specific standards as developed by SASB (Sustainability Accounting Standards Board) <br />
 3. Can pre trained tranformer based Language models produce better sentiment analysis results than BiLSTM, CNN and SVM (baseline) models. <br />

+The traditional NLP methods for Exploratory Data Analysis typcially use Web scraping of HTML format of the transcripts followed by finding top bigrams Top bigrams indicate the phrases most frequently in the calls, Named Entity Recognition and Part of speech tagging to show the symatics of the calls.

+The general structure of an earnings call comprises of three sections which includes Safe harbor statement, Information on the company's financials and Q&A section.
+The Earning calls discuss a number of topics ranging from company's operational results and financial statements for the period just ended and their outlook for the future.
+This is followed byb the Q&A During which investors, analysts, and other participants in the call have an opportunity to ask questions on financials of the company.
+The overall sentiment extracted from the earning calls gives an insight as to how to invest, analyse the position of the company.

+How does the ESG fit into the earning calls?
+ESG stands for Environmental, Social and Governance and is increasingly being integrated along with other financial factors in the investment decision making process.
+ESG integrated strategies are very popular as they are used to access the sustainability and risks associated with the investment.

 ### Futher Motivation :

 It is further possible that the sentiments for ESG based topics can reflect on the stock price movements of the company and trading strategies can be created using the predictions on the stock returns.
 It woukld be interesting to know if these strategies can beat benchmark trading strategies.